dafny-lang/dafny/docs/DafnyRef/UserGuide.md

 }
 ```

 This verifies instantly.
-This gives use a strategy to bisect, or do binary search to find the assertion that slows everything down.
+This gives us a strategy to bisect, or do binary search to find the assertion that slows everything down.
 Now, we move the `assume false;` below the next assertion:

 <!-- %no-check -->